canonical/ubuntu-cloud-docs/docs/aws/aws-how-to/instances/build-pro-ami-using-packer.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 Follow the instructions in the *Programmatic access* section of the `IAM page for creating credentials`_.
 For a list of the minimal set of permissions needed in your IAM user or role policy, refer to `IAM permissions needed for Packer`_.
+For an overview of AWS credentials used with EC2, see :doc:`../../aws-reference/ec2-credentials`.

 Save your credentials, they should be similar to: